 Review received from TM of Wadhurst on 02/04/2011

-Arrive at Djerba airport (or Tozeur/Nefta) where you will be transferred to the palm grove at Nefta (5 hours from Djerba/20 mins from Tozeur).
+Arrive at Monastir airport where you will be transferred to the palm grove at Nefta (5 hours from Monastir).
 You will be served a welcome dinner around the campfire before your first night in a Bedouin tent in the palm grove.
 Riders should arrive before 6pm otherwise there will be an extra transfer charge for the transfer into camp.

 After breakfast under the palm trees you set out across the palm grove of Nefta; 152 springs and 400,000 date palms and the so-called "deglet ennour" (light's fingers).
 You will return to the camp for lunch and then enjoy some faster riding across the Chott, a salt lake lying below sea level which creates mirages in the sunlight.
 You will reach camp in the sand dunes and take a camel ride at sunset.
 Around 5-6 hours riding.

 Today you continue through the beautiful dune landscape of Ongl Jemel which was a filming location for the original ‘Star Wars’ films.
 You can stop here to look around and have some lunch before remounting.
 In the afternoon you continue riding on the Chott with long gallops to a lake near the Chemsa oasis where you will spend the night.
 Around 7 hours riding.

 The terrain is more varied today, passing hills, canyons and dry salt lakes, looking out for tracks of wild boars and maybe the boars themselves.
 You will also see herds of camels and sheep in the dunes.
 After lunch in the sand dunes you ride towards the distant mountains and oasis of "Chebika" with lots of opportunities to trot and canter.
 You will stop and make camp in the hills near Sac Dut.
 Around 6.5 hours riding.